raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 This step is only required on the Raspberry Pi 3A, 3A+ and 3B.
 (The Raspberry Pi 3B+ already has the required OTP bit set).

-To enable the USB host boot mode bit, the Pi needs to be booted from an SD card with a `config` option to enable USB host boot mode.
+To enable the USB host boot mode bit, the Pi needs to be booted from an SD card with a special option to enable USB host boot mode.

 Once this bit has been set, the SD card is no longer required. **Note that any change you make to the OTP is permanent and cannot be undone.**